 - Property placed in certain kinds of trusts

 - Real estate or assets that are entirely in your spouse’s name or owned by your children

 Whether estate recovery is attempted at all also hinges on your family status at the time of death.
 In most cases, there will be no recovery made if you have a surviving spouse.
 The state is likewise prevented from taking your assets if you have a surviving child under age 21, or if you have a child of any age who has a permanent disability.

 Here’s where things get a little tricky, however.
 The specific parts of your estate that are available to be recovered change over time as new laws are passed.
 For instance, a change at the federal level now allows each individual state to utilize an expanded definition of what is included in a Medicaid recipient’s estate.
 That expansion now allows the state to come after property such as your home in certain cases, even if you have a surviving spouse.

-A skilled attorney can help in that regard, as there are other possible exemptions to utilize.
+A skilled New York family law attorney can help in that regard, as there are other possible exemptions to utilize.
 In situations where taking the home would cause an undue hardship on surviving family, your attorney can file a waiver to argue the property should be exempted.
 You can also plan ahead by placing assets such as real estate in a trust to be distributed according to your wishes by a trustee.

 Have a Plan in Place to Protect Your Family Before Disaster Strikes

 You earned your home, so you should get to decide where it goes after you are gone, even if you needed Medicaid to pay for healthcare costs.
 That’s why it is critical to meet with an experienced elder law attorney ahead of time and plan for problems down the line.
 Don’t wait to secure your loved one’s financial future.
-Message us or call to set up a consultation with Alatsas Law Firm today.